 The result will be a detailed budget with expected profits and cash flows.
 Set aside funds for offsetting loans and crop insurance premiums to mitigate any unforeseen risks.
 Other items to consider are access to, storage, transport and markets.

-It is the actual implementation plan of achieving market share and financial planning goals above.
-You will plan for farm activities from land preparation to harvest.
+A crop calendar is a implementation plan of achieving your farm business plan above.
+You will list all the farm activities from land preparation to harvest.
 You will list down all the planned activities and their start dates.
 Consider how long each should take to get its deadline.

 If you are an organic vegetable farmer, develop a datasheet of when you will sow seeds, transplant and the days to maturity to and the first harvest.
 Dairy farmers have to know their cows calving period.
 Egg, beef and pork producers plan for the raising period, volumes and frequency of supplies.
 You can share this with your buyers on when they can expect organic food products from you.